-where $\dot{z} = \partial z / \partial t$, $t$ is the deformation parameter (referred to as the flow time), and $x$ is an initial configuration on the original integration surface $\Sigma_0$.
+Here, $\dot{z} = \partial z / \partial t$, $t$ is the deformation parameter (referred to as the flow time), and $x$ is an initial configuration on the original integration surface $\Sigma_0$, with which a point on the flow is uniquely specified as $z = z(t,x)$.
 Due to the (in)equality

-we see that the real part $\ReS(z)$ always increase under the flow [except at critical points where $\partial S(z)$ vanish] while the imaginary part $\ImS(z)$ is kept constant under the flow.
+we see that the real part $\ReS(z)$ always increases under the flow except at critical points [where the gradient $\partial S(z) = (\partial_i S(z))$ vanishes] while the imaginary part $\ImS(z)$ is kept constant under the flow.

-As the flow time $t$ increases, the deformed surface $\Sigma_t = \{ z = z(t,x)\,|\,x \in \Sigma_0 \}$ approaches a union of Lefschetz thimbles.
-Here, the Lefschetz thimble $\calJ$ associated with a critical point $\zeta$ is defined as a set of points flowing out of $\zeta$, on which $\ImS(z)$ is constant, $\ImS(z) = \ImS(\zeta)$ ($z \in \calJ$).
+As the flow time $t$ increases, the deformed surface $\Sigma_t = \{ z = z(t,x) \mid x \in \Sigma_0 \}$ approaches a union of Lefschetz thimbles.
+Here, the Lefschetz thimble $\calJ$ associated with a critical point $\zeta$ is defined as the set of points flowing out of $\zeta$, on which $\ImS(z)$ is constant, $\ImS(z) = \ImS(\zeta)$ ($z \in \calJ$) (see Fig.~\ref{fig:ergodicity_problem}).
 We thus expect that the oscillatory behavior of the integrand is significantly suppressed when the flow time $t$ becomes sufficiently large.
-However, zeros of $e^{-S(z)}$ separate the deformed surface $\Sigma$, and thus Monte Carlo sampling on $\Sigma$ has an ergodicity problem.
-As mentioned in Sect.~\ref{sec:intro}, this issue can be addressed by the WV-HMC method.
-In fact, since neither the numerator nor the denominator in Eq.~\eqref{observable_GT_HMC} depends on $t$, it is possible to take averages over flow time $t$ with an arbitrary weight function $W(t)$ \cite{Fukuma:2020fez}:
+However, the zeros of $e^{-S(z)}$ separate the deformed surface $\Sigma$, and thus Monte Carlo sampling on $\Sigma$ has an ergodicity problem. \footnote{ The interesting proposal of the \emph{generalized thimble method} \cite{Alexandru:2017lqr} is to choose a deformed integration surface at an intermediate flow time so as to alleviate both the sign problem and the ergodicity problem simultaneously.
+However, a detailed analysis \cite{Fukuma:2019wbv} shows that, in most cases, the sign problem begins to relax only after the deformed surface touches the zeros of $e^{-S(z)}$. } The WV-HMC method addresses this problem and is introduced as follows \cite{Fukuma:2020fez}.

+Since neither the numerator nor the denominator in Eq.~\eqref{observable_GT_HMC} depends on $t$, we can take averages over flow time $t$ with an arbitrary common weight $e^{-W(t)}$: